Suboxone addiction treatment should start right after the person experiences the first symptoms of addiction.

 - Emotional instability, aggressiveness or severe mood swings.
 Most of which aren’t compatible to the current situation.

-Withdrawal symptoms develop when you stop taking the drug.
+Withdrawal symptoms develop when they stop taking the drug.
 The cravings start after blood level of the drug reaches below a certain amount.

-Congrats, you have stopped taking the drug.
-After, the drug will start to clear out of your blood.
-As a result, these are the common symptoms you might experience.
+Congrats, someone has stopped taking the drug.
+After, the drug will start to clear out of the blood.
+As a result, these are the common symptoms one might experience.